Reading time: 6 min.

 Is saltwater good for your hair?

-Breakdown of minerals in ocean water
+Chemical composition of ocean water

 How can saltwater damage your hair?